LukeMcCulloch/Relational-Interval-Geometry/README.md

     *  import relational_lsplines to access the code.

 * Second, pull this repo.
 It will contain demos and samples using pieces of my code installed above.
+    *  The idea is to break out your interpreter and have fun!
+    *  Isn't that always the idea??